 After this I found it rather easy, you just fill out the questions and make sure that everything is looking okay.
 Your ad has to be reviewed once it is completed, this can take as little as ten minutes or as long as two days.

-A few reasons that your ad may be rejected include:
+Reasons that your ad may be rejected include:

 - Promising unrealistic results